Guess what? You can learn how to play any pop song on the piano with just three things.

 Easy: use the internet!

 We’re living in a wonderful time because we can find resources, with the click of a button, on how to play almost any pop song on the piano.
-You can find the chord charts (instructions on what chords a song has and when to play them) to most popular songs on Ultimate-Guitar.com.
+You can find the chord charts (instructions on what chords a song has and when to play them) for most popular songs on Ultimate-Guitar.com.

 Nope, this website isn’t just for guitarists.
 You can toggle the chord diagrams at the top of the page to “piano” and it’ll tell you exactly what keys to play for certain chords.